QSFT/Doradus/README.md

   standalone application with or without the embedded Jetty server, or it can be embedded in another application.
 It reads doradus.yaml for configuration options.

+- **doradus-tomcat**: This module provides interface code and instructions on how to use Doradus with Apache Tomcat.
+This provides an alternate way to serve the REST API instead of the embedded Jetty server.

 #Requirements
-Doradus requires Java 1.7 or higher and Cassandra 2.x.
+Doradus requires Java 1.8 or higher and Cassandra 2.x.

 #Installing Cassandra
 You can use an existing Cassandra installation or download Cassandra on your own.
 Any 2.x release